root-project/cling/tools/packaging/README.md

 Cling Packaging Tool (CPT)
 ==========================

-The Cling Packaging Tool is a command-line utility to build Cling from source and generate installer bundles for a wide range of platforms.
+The Cling Packaging Tool is a command-line utility written in Python to build Cling from source and generate installer bundles for a wide range of platforms.

 Cling maintains its own vendor clones of LLVM and Clang (part of ROOT's trunk) on which it is based.
 Due to some policy restrictions we do not distribute